 If you are a fan of butterscotch pudding, then this pie is definitely the one for you.
 It's a hit every time I make it, and for good reason.
 So let's get right into it!

-Why You'll Love This Butterscotch Pudding Pie...
+Why You'll Love This Recipe

 - For starters, it's incredibly easy.
 I know some home bakers can feel intimidated by pie, but this one will take you no time at all.

-Once it gets to that right pudding consistency, remove from heat and mix in the butter until it's well combined.
-Let the filling cool, pour into your crust, and pop into the refrigerator for at least 6 hours (but it can also stay overnight).
+STEP FIVE: Let the filling cool, then transfer into your crust and pop it into the refrigerator for at least 6 hours (but it can also stay overnight).

 - When it comes to making the shortbread crust, I highly recommend using a kitchen scale to weigh your flour (rather than using measuring cups).
 This is something I'd recommend for all of my recipes.
 It's the best way to ensure accuracy and avoid accidentally adding in too much flour.
-This recipe calls for 148 grams of flour.
+This recipe calls for 222 grams of flour.

 - Make sure your pie crust has cooled completely before adding your filling, otherwise you will end up with a melty, goopy mess.

 - You will want to stir the filling pretty consistently while it cooks, to keep it from sticking to your pan and also to avoid burning it.

 - Feel free to top the pie with whipped cream or enjoy it plain!
 Either way, it will be delicious.